-Arguably one of Tilden's most significant legacies was his support of the younger universities of Great Britain as shown in 1889 when he, with Sir William Ramsey and others, secured a government grant of £15,000 for university colleges.
+Arguably one of Tilden's most significant legacies was his support of the younger universities of Great Britain as shown in 1889 when he, with Sir William Ramsay and others, secured a government grant of £15,000 for university colleges.
 He also aimed much of his published work at students and teachers, such as "Hints on Teaching Chemistry" (1895).

 Esteemed posts held by Tilden included President of the Chemical Section of the British Association, President of the Institute of Chemistry, and treasurer and then President of the Chemical Society.
 He received the honour of knighthood in 1909.